Rick Crawford (politician): 2022

-Crawford was reelected to a seventh term, defeating the Democratic nominee, Arkansas State Representative Monte Hodges, 75% to 25%.
+Crawford was reelected to a seventh term, defeating the Democratic nominee, Arkansas State Representative Monte Hodges, 74% to 26%.

+2024

+Crawford was reelected to an eight term, defeating Democratic nominee Rodney Govens, 73% to 24%.

 Tenure

 On January 5, 2011, Crawford was sworn into office as a member of the 112th Congress.
 He is the first Republican to represent his district since Reconstruction.
 The last Republican to represent the district was Asa Hodges, who vacated the seat on March 3, 1875.
 Crawford is a member of the Republican Study Committee.

 In 2010, Crawford signed a pledge sponsored by Americans for Prosperity to vote against any global warming legislation that would raise taxes.

 Crawford supported President Donald Trump's 2017 executive order to impose a ban on travel to the U.S. by citizens of seven Muslim-majority countries, saying that the order was "designed to keep our nation safer" but that "Green card holders and aides of the U.S. military should be allowed entry."

 Crawford voted for the Tax Cuts and Jobs Act of 2017.
 He believed the bill would make it easier for people to file their taxes and that "the vast majority of middle-income families in my district will get to keep more of their money to use as they wish."
 He also believed that local businesses would hire more and raise employees' pay in the wake of the bill's implementation.

 In 2019, Crawford received a death threat from James Powell, a 43-year-old Arkansas resident.
 Powell was charged with "first-degree terroristic threatening" after an investigation by U.S. Capitol Police and the FBI.
 The charge carries a maximum six-year prison sentence and $10,000 fine.

 Crawford opposed Obergefell v.
 Hodges, the Supreme Court ruling that same-sex marriage bans are unconstitutional.

 In December 2020, Crawford was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 As of October 2021, Crawford had voted in line with Joe Biden's stated position 7.5% of the time.

+Crawford voted to provide Israel with support following 2023 Hamas attack on Israel.

+Immigration

+Crawford sponsored H.R.
+6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
+The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.